Family research (person-related research) – General information

 Preparatory study of literature

-If you are dealing with historical personalities of note, it is advisable to first consult relevant biographical reference works, some of which are already accessible on the Internet (see e.g. our Collection of links in German).
+If you are researching historical personalities of note, it is advisable to first consult relevant biographical reference works, some of which are already accessible on the Internet (see, e.g., our collection of links in German).

 The jurisdiction of the Austrian State Archives

-The geographical catchment area, corresponding to the territorial expansion of the monarchy over the centuries, extends from present-day Belgium to Sicily, from Alsace to Ukraine.
+The geographical catchment area, shaped by the territorial expansion of the monarchy over the centuries, extends from present-day Belgium to Sicily and from Alsace to Ukraine.

-The nature and structure of the archival materials require special search techniques.
-The holdings stored in the individual departments of the Austrian State Archives are generally structured according to authorities and subject matters within the specific authorities' purview.
+The nature and structure of the archival materials require specialized search techniques.
+The holdings stored in the individual departments of the Austrian State Archives are generally organized according to authorities and subject matters within the jurisdiction of specific authorities.

-In terms of personal history and biographical information, the Austrian State Archives therefore mainly hold materials pertaining to the employees of these central offices (usually in sub-holdings titled "Präsidium"/Central Administrative Division) and subordinate departments as well as pertaining to persons who were in any way in contact with these authorities as petitioners, applicants, complainants or adversaries in lawsuits, or for whom the authorities were venues in civil law matters or probate matters.
+In terms of personal history and biographical information, the Austrian State Archives primarily hold materials related to employees of these central offices (usually found in sub-holdings titled Präsidium / Central Administrative Division) and subordinate departments.
+They also contain records concerning individuals who had any form of contact with these authorities - whether as petitioners, applicants, complainants, adversaries in lawsuits, or parties involved in civil law or probate matters.

-Please bear in mind that personal files as we know them were a development of the (late) 19th century and that personal particulars and person-related data were not collected in a concise form before that.
+Please note that personal files, as we know them today, were a development of the (late) 19th century.
+Before that, personal particulars and person-related data were not collected in a concise form.

-Family archives, legacies of personal writings and archives of noble families, all of which were mainly placed in deposit with the Austrian State Archives (mainly pertaining to the estates supervised by the financial administration or the private demesnes of the Habsburg-Lorraine family) significantly expand the catchment area.
+Family archives, legacies of personal writings, and archives of noble families, which were placed in deposit with the Austrian State Archives (mainly concerning estates supervised by the financial administration or the private demesnes of the Habsburg-Lorraine family), significantly expand the catchment area.

-For details about relevant record groups and holdings of the individual departments of the Austrian State Archives please refer to the related subitems of this menu item.
+For details about relevant record groups and holdings in the individual departments of the Austrian State Archives, please refer to the corresponding subitems in this menu.

 Approaches

-The fundamental prerequisite for your genealogical research at the Austrian State Archives is to find contact points between the life of person you are looking for and the authorities of the Habsburg Empire, the dual monarchy, the Austrian Republic of the NS regime.
+The fundamental prerequisite for genealogical research at the Austrian State Archives is to identify points of contact between the life of the person you are researching and the authorities of the Habsburg Empire, the Dual Monarchy, the Austrian Republic, or the NS regime.

-Parish records and registers of births, deaths and marriages can be found in parishes, diocesan archives, with the officially recognised religious communities, and the Registry Offices.
-In Vienna, the authority in charge is MA 35, the Municipal Department for Immigration, Citizenship and Registry Offices ("Magistratsabteilung für Staatsbürgerschafts- und Personenstandsangelegenheiten").
+Parish records and registers of births, deaths, and marriages can be found in parishes, diocesan archives, officially recognized religious communities, and the Registry Offices.
+In Vienna, the authority in charge is MA 35, the Municipal Department for Immigration, Citizenship, and Registry Offices ('Magistratsabteilung für Staatsbürgerschafts- und Personenstandsangelegenheiten').
 In other successor states of the Habsburg empire, the parish records were often transferred to state-run archives.

 See Geyer, Rudolf: Handbuch der Wiener Matriken.
 Ein Hilfswerk für Matrikenführer und Familienforscher.
-Vienna 1928 to 29, or Beimrohr, Wilfried: Die Matriken (Personenstandsbücher) der Diözese Innsbruck und des Tiroler Anteils der Erzdiözese Salzburg.
+Vienna 1928–1929, or Beimrohr, Wilfried: Die Matriken (Personenstandsbücher) der Diözese Innsbruck und des Tiroler Anteils der Erzdiözese Salzburg.
 Innsbruck 1987 (Tiroler Geschichtsquellen 17).
 A complete overview of the former Habsburg territories and useful hints can be found at www.ihff.at.

-Documentation pertaining to residence certificates or certificates of domicile is held in the archives of the communities having jurisdiction or the residents' registers; in Vienna, the Stadt- und Landesarchiv is in charge of these records (1911 to 1975).
+Documentation pertaining to residence certificates or certificates of domicile is held in the archives of the communities with jurisdiction or in the residents' registers; in Vienna, the Stadt- und Landesarchiv is in charge of these records (1911 to 1975).

 Advance notice

-In any event, if you plan to visit the Austrian State Archives, please give us advance notice in writing in due time and send a brief description of your research project.
+In any event, if you plan to visit the Austrian State Archives, please provide us with advance notice in writing in a timely manner and send a brief description of your research project.

-This way, you will enable us to inform you in advance about specific research options or to point out that the research you intend to do will most likely not be successful.
+This will allow us to inform you in advance about specific research options or to indicate that the research you intend to conduct is unlikely to be successful.

 Further useful contacts